What is a Trustee Bond?

 A trustee bond is a type of surety bond that provides protection for the beneficiaries of a trust in the event the trustee does not administer the trust according to its instructions or the law in the state where the trust is being administered.

 Trustees are generally required to obtain these types of bonds before they can begin administering a trust in their state.

 What is a Trustee?

-For more information about trustee bonds in Minnesota, contact Patrick J. Thomas Agency.
+For more information about Minnesota trustee bonds and how to obtain them, contact The Patrick J. Thomas Agency.